mkicjn/rhmap/README.md

 * All memory is to be provided and managed by the caller.
   * The user is not stuck with dynamic memory, and can stick to statically allocated memory on embedded platforms.
 * A hash function is intentionally left unprovided.
-  * The user is not stuck with string hashing, and can perform lookups by any data type by using whatever hash function they want.
+  * The user is not stuck with string hashing, and can perform lookups with any data type by using whatever hash function they want.
 * It is compatible with ANSI C, i.e. C89.
   * The user is not stuck relying on modern compiler features like `typeof`, and can use older standards on more limited platforms.
 * A function for rehashing tables is provided, but never used automatically.